AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/add-local-avatar/readme.txt

 <li>7.0 - Support for user profile widget plug-in.</li>
 <li>7.1 - Update for Marc Adrian to provide support for option for showing text in the optional widget.</li>
 <li>7.2 - Class added to help with styling widget.</li>
-<li>7.3 - Fix for user avatar upload that doesn't need re-sizing and a Russian translation thanks to "Fatcow".</li>
+<li>7.3 - Fix for user avatar upload that doesn't need re-sizing and a Russian translation.</li>
 <li>7.4 - Root directory no longer DOCUMENT_ROOT.</li>
 <li>7.5 - Use DOCUMENT_ROOT option for legacy users.</li>
 <li>7.6 - Check for required core WP upload functions, only required for themes that expose the user profile pages.</li>